You have a goal?

 Whatever your goal, the goal is never the problem.
 The mystery enters the way to reach it.
-The best way to get there and maintain it isst to integrate a new habite in your daily life.
+The best way to get there and maintain it isto integrate a new habit in your daily life.

-Sometimes you ask yourself the question: But what would I have as a snack this afternoon A habit, in this case thei la healthy snack, Avoid asking these questions and taking the path that you would not want to take this path being possibly a bag of chips, a bowl of ice cream or a chocolate bar !.
-Habit is therefore a cerebral shortcut, a discipline, which makes us bypass the decisional part of the action.
-It is to anchor GOOD behavior in his days, without necessary reflection.saire.
+Sometimes you ask yourself the question: But what would I have as a snack this afternoon A habit, in this case the la healthy snack, Avoid asking these questions and taking the path you don't want to take (this path may be a bag of crisps, a bowl of ice cream or a chocolate bar!).
+Habit is therefore a brain shortcut, a discipline, which gets us around the decision part of the action.
+It is to anchor GOOD behavior in his days, without necessary reflection.

 By transforming a behavior into a habit, you free yourself from mental load to have to make a decision!